 env zero offers Custom Flows to extend the deployment process and integrate additional tools, which works well for standard integration patterns.

-The dual-path deployment model: Infrastructure management reimagined
+The two-path deployment model: Infrastructure management reimagined

-While env zero focuses on template-driven self-service for standardized environments, Spacelift’s dual-path model layers natural-language provisioning (Intent) on top of traditional IaC workflows, so platform teams can support both rapid experiments and rigorously reviewed production code in one place.
+While env zero focuses on template-driven self-service for standardized environments, Spacelift’s two-path model layers natural-language provisioning (Intent) on top of traditional IaC workflows, so platform teams can support both rapid experiments and rigorously reviewed production code in one place.

 Two paths, one platform